-Regional development policy is an ensemble of measures planned and promoted by the local and central public administration authorities, having as partners different actors (private, public, volunteers) in order to ensure a dynamic and lasting economic growth, through the effective use of the local and regional potential, in order to improve living conditions.Wit h the process of EU integration at hand, cross-border cooperation has become a top priority in East -Central Europe.
+With the process of EU integration at hand, cross-border cooperation has become a top priority in East-Central Europe.
 In fact, there is no viable alternative to integrated regional development.
+Regional development policy is an ensemble of measures planned and promoted by the local and central public administration authorities, having as partners different actors (private, public, volunteers) in order to ensure a dynamic and lasting economic growth, through the effective use of the local and regional potential, in order to improve living conditions.

-The main areas regarded by the regional policies are: development of enterprises, the labor market, attracting investments, development of the SMEs sector, improvement of infrastructure, the quality of the environment, rural development, health, education, culture.
+The main areas regarded by the regional policies are: devel opment of enterprises, the labor market, attracting investments, development of the SMEs sector, improvement of infrastructure, the quality of the environment, rural development, health, education, culture.

-The overview of the situation in Romania related to r egional development revealed several aspects, which can lead to the conclusion that in the field of regional policy, there have been a lot of progress achieved during the last years, but there are still many things to be done in order to comply with the legal and institutional requests of the European Union cohesion policy.
+The overview of the situation in Romania related to regional development revealed several aspects, which can lead to the conclusion that in the field of regional policy, there have been a lot of progress achieved during the last years, but there are still many things to be done in order to comply with the legal and institutional requests of the European Union cohesion policy.

-II.
-THE PROCESS OF EUROPEAN UNION INTEGRATION
+2. THE PROCESS OF EU INTEGRATION